bduranvinet/SENTINEL-ed/README.md

 explore.exe .
 ```

+---

 Results will look similar to those shown below

 <img width="938" alt="image" src="https://github.com/user-attachments/assets/a1210f26-9913-42ac-83ec-beb863473ed0" />

-Explanation of the most important values are given xxxxx
+An explanation of the most important values is given in the next section.

 # Understanding ADAPT output